mogensen/docker-handson-training/2.1-Docker-local-development/1-volume/README.md

 ## Exercise: Docker Compose to the rescue

-Instead of looking at the `docker-compose.ym` in the example, try to make your own.
+Instead of looking at the `docker-compose.yml` in the repository, try to make your own.

 Take the docker commands that we have used so fare, and write a new `my-docker-compose.yml` file that we can use for our "namer" app.

-_Hint:_ It should contain a build element that defines how to build the container, a volumes element that defines that to map where, and a ports element that allows us to access the container
+_Hint:_ It should contain a __build__ element that defines how to build the container, a __volumes__ element that defines that to map where, and a __ports__ element that allows us to access the container.

 Now try it: